 - 2.1 Members are recommended to: - a.
-Note the report and identify any comments or issues which they would like to be considered in the Authority's response to the issues raised.
+Note the contents of the report and the work underway in relation to various policy and regulatory updates.

 3 Link to Corporate Objectives

 3.1 This report links to the delivery of the following corporate objectives: